New Zealand’s lenders’ responsibilities to the borrower

 - Taking all the necessary steps to ensure the items being repossessed are in good order and no damage has been done

-- Ensuring the storage and protection of goods is adequately provided until the resale of those items
+- Ensuring the storage and protection of goods are adequately provided until the resale of those items

 - Abiding by rules of disclosure and any unforeseen hardship applications, and credit repossession in the Credit Contracts and Consumer Finance Act